rupertl/gridlock/tutorial/README.md

-The pessimistic view is that our job here seemingly is to fix errors made by the AI (welcome to the future of work!), and the hallucinations it makes cast doubt over the accuracy of this process.
+The pessimistic view is that our job here seemingly is to fix errors made by the AI (welcome to the future of work!), and the hallucinations it makes cast doubt on its accuracy.
 The experimental results look good, so you may be able to accept that. but it's also valid that you may find this off-putting and would prefer something more deterministic.